 Editor 's note: This is one in a series of articles that will explain and explore Church teachings on end-of-life and palliative care issues.

-Dr. Paul Fiacco is the president and medical director of CNYAIM, a St. Joseph Health clinically integrated network, and is also the medical director of the Trinity Health Integrated Care ACO as well as a full-time family physician at CNY Family Care in East Syracuse.
-He is a parishioner at Holy Cross Church in DeWitt, New York.
+Dr. Paul Fiacco is the president and medical director of CNYAIM a St. Joseph's Health clinically integrated network, the medical director of the Trinity Health Integrated Care ACO, a full-time physician at CNY Family Care in East Syracuse, New York, and a parishioner at Holy Cross Church in DeWitt, New York.

-The Rev. Charles Vavonese is a retired priest of the Diocese of Syracuse and the author of “I am the Resurrection and the Life," a resource booklet dealing with end-of-life moral issues, no longer in print.
+Father Charles Vavonese is a retired priest of the Diocese of Syracuse, associate chaplain for the Syracuse Region, and the author of "I Am the Resurrection and the Life," a resource booklet dealing with end-of-life moral issues, which is no longer available.
 He currently serves patients receiving palliative care as the chaplain for the St. Joseph Health Mobile Integrated Services Team.
 In addition, Father Vavonese is a weekend assistant at Holy Cross Church in DeWitt.